PrestaShop/docs/src/content/1.7/development/webservice/tutorials/advanced-use/manage-multishop.md

 ---
-title: Multishop
+title: Manage Multishop
+menuTitle: Multishop
-weight: 4
+weight: 5
 ---

-# Dealing with Multishop
+# Manage Multishop

-In order to use web services in when the multistore feature is enabled, you simply have to add the `id_shop` parameter (or the `id_shop_group` parameter for overriding by group).
+In order to use web services when the multishop feature is enabled, you can use the regular API requests and add the `id_shop` parameter (or the `id_shop_group` parameter for overriding by group).

 ## Enable Multishop

-The Multishop can be enabled via the `PS_MULTISHOP_FEATURE_ACTIVE` configuration value, here is a tutorial to [manage configuration via API]({{< ref "1.7/development/webservice/tutorials/4-advanced-use/configuration" >}}).
+The Multishop can be enabled via the `PS_MULTISHOP_FEATURE_ACTIVE` configuration value, here is a tutorial to [manage configuration via API]({{< ref "1.7/development/webservice/tutorials/advanced-use/manage-configuration" >}}).

 ## List shops